Disclaimer: The use of uSki is reserved for people with a sufficient level of skiing to ensure the safety of the instructor/beginner pair!

 The risk of collision is increased tenfold when space is reduced on the slope, especially when it is frequented by very fast skiers!

-Disconnect and arrange the lanyard before using the chairlift!
+Disconnect and arrange the leashes before using the skilift or the chairlift!

-Unhook the carabiners and store the lanyard in its pouch to prevent it from clinging to the chairlift!
+Unhook the carabiners and store the leashes in its bag to prevent it from clinging to the skilift or the chairlift!